PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 After that, we could go on to phase out HelperLists in favor of Grids, then HelperForms in favor of Symfony forms and CQRS.
 And then, we would get a complete migration of the Back office.

-We call this approach “horizontal migration”, because it focuses on replacing one layer of legacy components with its modern equivalent across all the pages before moving on to the next layer.
-In opposition, we call our current approach "vertical migration" because it focuses on migrating all the layers of a page at once.
+We call this approach “horizontal migration”, because it focuses on replacing one layer of legacy components with its modern equivalent across all pages before moving on to the next layer.
+In contrast, we call our current approach "vertical migration", because it focuses on migrating all layers of a page at once.
 The end result is the same: full migration to Symfony.
-It’s the path to get there that changes.
+It's the path to get there that changes.

 ## What's next?